 This statement is prepared in line with article 26(3) of BMR and Commission delegated regulation (EU) 2018/1106 of 8 August 2018.
-This statement is prepared to explain to its reader why and with which goal the administrator of a benchmark legally does not use certain clauses of BMR and related legal acts.
+This statement is prepared to explain to its reader why and with which goal the administrator of benchmarks legally does not use certain clauses of BMR and related legal acts.

-LJSE notes that SBITOP is classified as a regulated-data benchmark.
+LISE notes that SBITOP and SBITOP TR are classified as a regulated-data benchmark.
 Therefore some clauses of BMR and related legal acts are not applicable under article 17 of BMR.
-LJSE will not explain such waivers under article 17 of BMR in detail and any reader of this statement shall assume that LJSE does not use any of clauses mentioned in article 17 of BMR and related legal acts, unless this document or Instructions clearly state otherwise.
+LISE will not explain such waivers under article 17 of BMR in detail and any reader of this statement shall assume that LISE does not use any of clauses mentioned in article 17 of BMR and related legal acts, unless this document or Instructions clearly state otherwise.

-SBITOP benchmark is also classified as a non-significant benchmark under article 26 of BMR.
+SBITOP and SBITOP TR benchmarks are also classified as a non-significant benchmark under article 26 of BMR.
 From this classification certain waivers arise, including a right to not use certain clauses of BMR or its derived legal acts, which in some cases are replaced by not obligatory ESMA guidelines.
 In this statement LJSE will only explain potential non-compliance or limited use of some clauses which can be waived under article 26(1) of BMR.
 For potential other waivers for non-significant benchmark any reader of this document shall assume that LJSE uses those waivers and is not compliant with waived obligations, unless this document or Instructions clearly state otherwise.